mprimi/portable-secret/README.md

  * It can be easily carried and stored (on devices, cloud drives, USB drives, FTP and web servers, ...)
  * It requires no internet connection to decrypt (or encrypt for that matter)
  * It can be opened securely on any device and operating system that can run a semi-modern web browser
- * It uses NIST-recommended standard algorithms (e.g. compatible encryption/decryption can be trivially implemented in any language)
+ * It uses standard, [NIST-recommended](https://csrc.nist.gov/projects/block-cipher-techniques) cryptography algorithms (e.g. compatible encryption/decryption can be trivially implemented in any language)

 ---

 ## Usage for personal communications

-Here are some daily digital life scenarios, and how I use Portable Secret to stay a little more safe and private when talking to friends and family online.
+Below are a few daily digital life scenarios, and how I use Portable Secret to stay a little more safe and private when talking to friends and family online.

 #### Share a password, bank account number, padlock code, spare house key hiding place, ...